The Public Health Emergency for COVID-19, declared under Section 319 of the Public Health Service, expired as of May 11, 2023.

 Testing and Treatment Options

-If you are experiencing any signs or symptoms of illness (COVID or otherwise), please feel free to use the Atrium Health community clinic located on Central Campus.
+If you are experiencing any signs or symptoms of illness (COVID or otherwise), please use the Atrium Health community clinic located on Central Campus.
 The clinic operates from 8 a.m. – 4 p.m., Monday through Friday.
 All testing is conducted onsite with a health professional, with results and treatment plans provided to you directly.

 The onsite clinic is open to all Central Piedmont students, staff, and family members.